origranot/reduced.to/README.md

 - **NOVU_API_KEY**: Get it from https://novu.co/, you don't need this when running locally (just verify your email from the database)

 Happy Hacking !

+### Change my plan on development

+If you want to change your plan on developemnt (Assuming you have a local instance of PostgreSQL running on port 5432 and you don't have Paddle configured):

+1. Register locally on the app.
+2. Go to your database and create a new row in the `Subscription` table:
+    - `id`: 1
+    - `userId`: (you can find your user id in the `User` table)
+    - `plan`: (FREE / PRO / BUSINESS)
+    - `status`: active
+    - `endDate`: Choose a date in the future
+    - `scheduledToBeCancelled`: false
+    - `endDate`: empty (NULL)
+    - `nextBilledAt`: empty (NULL)
+    - `createdAt`: current date
+    - `updatedAt`: current date
+3. Relogin to the app (refresh the JWT token)
+4. You can now access the premium features.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>